agrc/roadkill-mobile/README.md

 1. From `src/front`: `npm run update-constants` (may need to update the db connection props in `.env`)
 1. Optionally bump version number in [src/front/app.config.js](src/front/app.config.js) and [package.json](package.json).
+1. Bump build number in [src/front/app.config.js](src/front/app.config.js).
 1. Update `version` in [changelog_context.json](changelog_context.json).
    - build number should be `git rev-list --count HEAD` + `1` to account for the release commit.
 1. From root: `npm run changelog`
 1. Clean up change log entries, if needed.
 1. Create release commit (e.g. `release: v3.0.0 (123)`)
 1. Tag `git tag v3.0.0-123`
+1. Pushing to `staging` or `production` will push a new image to the cloud run back end.

+Do one of the following:

-1. Optionally run `./deployNewAppBuild.sh` if a new app build is needed.
+1. `./deployNewAppBuild.sh` if a new app build is needed.
    1. Android: [Create new internal testing release](https://play.google.com/console/u/1/developers/6377537875100906890/app/4972434106866476517/tracks/4699387731848346247/releases/11/prepare)
    1. Apple: Click the "notify testers" link next to the newly uploaded build in [TestFlight](https://appstoreconnect.apple.com/apps/1566659475/testflight/ios).
+1. Push an OTA update:
+   - `expo publish --release-channel <release-channel>`
-1. Pushing to `staging` or `production` will push an OTA update via GHA to the front end and a new image to the cloud run back end.
-This could break things if you have changed something that requires a new app build to be pushed through the app store (e.g. changes to [src/front/app.config.js](src/front/app.config.js)).
+   - This could break things if you have changed something that requires a new app build to be pushed through the app store (e.g. changes to [src/front/app.config.js](src/front/app.config.js)).
 If this is the case, bump the major app version number so that a new release channel is created.

 ### Pushing a New App Build to Production